Madlax: Plot

 Unable to shoot her father in self-defence, Margaret expelled her wish to survive from herself, creating Madlax, who pulled the trigger for her.
 Laetitia (originally her doll) was created to seal off the memory of this event, preventing the two from merging.

 While Margaret and Carrossea perform the ritual, Madlax is attacked by Limelda Jorg, a Gazth-Sonikan sniper who holds a grudge against Madlax ever since she failed to stop an assassination by Madlax earlier in the show.
 Limelda kills Vanessa while targeting Madlax, sending the latter into clinical depression.
 Elenore and Lady Quanzitta's servant Nakhl manage to restore Madlax's will to live and persuade her to save Margaret, and the three storm Enfant's headquarters together.
 During the assault, Elenore is killed and Margaret, now under Monday's control, shoots Madlax.

 Believing Madlax to be dead, Monday commences a ritual to unleash people's inhibitions and trigger worldwide anarchy; but Margaret's memories return and she snaps out of his mind control.
 Only now does the audience learn the back-story: back in 1999, Monday drove Margaret's father insane with his powers and she was forced to kill her own father.
 To escape the horrible truth of her patricide, Margaret split herself into three personae: the "memory keeper" Laetitia, the sinful Madlax, and the innocent Margaret herself.
 Margaret then fuses her three personae back together to undo the ritual she previously performed with Monday, saving the world from insanity.
 Madlax, who should no longer exist after the fusion, appears and guns down Monday.
 It becomes apparent that Margaret has once again split herself into three, judging that after twelve years, she no longer has the right to make decisions for her other personae.

-When everything is said and done, Margaret fully releases Madlax so she can live her life freely and also adopts Laetitia as her younger sister so she won't be alone.
+When everything is said and done, Margaret fully releases Madlax so she can live her life freely and also adopts Laetitia as her younger sister so she will not be alone.
 Madlax ultimately makes peace with Limelda and they travel together.